marionbarker/loopdocs/docs/browser/bb-update.md

 > This is Step 6 of 6 - once you finish this, you are done and your app will last 90 days.

 Open the *TestFlight* app on the Loopers phone and install the most recent version of the *Loop* app.
-Most Loopers have automatic update disabled on their phones, so this is a manual process. **Don't forget.**
+Most Loopers have automatic updates disabled on their phones, so this is a manual process. **Don't forget.**

 The updated app will show up in your *TestFlight* app.